rmsk2/Hello_Foenix256_Jr/README.md

 The emulator must be instructed at start to load the neccessary binaries to their respective memory locations.
 For each file to load we have to add a CLI parameter of the form `file to load@hexaddress`.
-Let's assume the result of our assembly run can be found in the file `../../hellojr/hello.bin`.
-We then start the emulator from its `bin` directory by issuing the command `./jr256  ../../hellojr/hello.bin@4000  ../basic.rom@b`.
+Let's assume the result of our assembly run can be found in the file `../../hellojr/hello.bin` relative to the emulator's `bin` directroy.
+We then start the emulator from this  directory by issuing the command `./jr256  ../../hellojr/hello.bin@4000  ../basic.rom@b`.
 The pseudo address `b` is a shorthand for the value $8000.
 At the BASIC prompt we can use `call $4000` to execute our program.

 We could also skip loading the BASIC ROM and only start our program.
 The emulator can do that through the command `./jr256 ../../hellojr/hello.bin@4000 boot@4000`.
 As we have in this case not loaded the BASIC ROM not much is happening after